gfxfundamentals/threejsfundamentals/README.md

 The `[stuff](Material.setHSL)` will get turned into a link to the docs

-Currently this happens in the browser, not at build time.

 ### Translating

 Each translation goes in a folder under `threejs/lessons/<country-code>`.